Author's Guidelines

 Materials and Methods

 This section must provide sufficient detail to allow the work to be reproduced.
 Methods already published should be indicated by reference, and only relevant modifications should be described.
 Newly developed methods should also be described in detail.
-The sources of all principal instruments, chemicals, reagents, assay kits and drugs must be given.
+The sources of all major instruments, chemicals, reagents, assay kits and drugs must be given.
 The type of statistical tool(s) used to analyse the data should be mentioned and justified.
-A statement must accompany all procedures involving experimental animals or human subjects on ethical approval from the appropriate ethics committee.
+All procedures involving experimental animals or human subjects must be accompanied by a statement on ethical approval from an appropriate ethics committee.

 Result and Discussion